If you’re in the restaurant business, you already know that truly valuable restaurant marketing ideas are hard to come by.

 If you have created a Facebook custom audience, Facebook will look at the profiles of all of the people included in your Facebook custom audience and will create a new lookalike audience of Facebook users that share similar interests and demographics.

-Yes, Facebook will find other users that are similiar to your potential and current customers.
+Yes, Facebook will find other users that are similar to your potential and current customers.

 The identified Facebook users in your lookalike audience would be much more likely to be interested in your social media advertisements than if you served them to just anyone.